sal55/langs/small/readme.md

 ### Update

-The syntax used in the source codes has been updated, but that has not yet been reflected below.
-This may be one disadvantage of not having an official grammar description that drivers the source code.
+The syntax used in the source codes has been updated, and also reflected below.
+This may be one disadvantage of not having an official grammar description that drives the source code, since they will usually be out of step.

+I've allowed blank lines; comments; power ops (\*\*), made Print optional (this itself is optional if it's too fiddly); and turned Number into Const, which can be strings too.

 ### Informal Grammar